dsondak/optRBC/README.md

 ### 6.5 Hybrid OpenMP + MPI performance
 ![hybrid](./figs/hybrid.png)

 For the hybrid case with both OpenMP and MPI, this figure illustrates different combinations of processors and threads denoted on the horizontal axis with "p" and "t", respectively.
 Each color corresponds to the multiplicatively similar cases (e.g. 2t2p ~ 4t ~ 4p).
 The problem grid size was set at Nx=1280 and Ny=960 with a step size of 0.01 for 10 steps.
-Of note, this hybrid implementation is running on a singe node with multiple processes due to debugging time constraints with Fortran on an AWS cluster.
+Of note, this hybrid implementation is running on a singe node with multiple processes.
+We tried running the hybrid version on an AWS cluster, but didn't have sufficient time to get this running in a FORTAN setting.
 A key takewaway from this comparison are that the speedups from the OpenMP (4t and 8t) are superior to the similar thread/processor combinations.
 This occurrence results from the reduced efficiency of MPI due to the tridiagonal solver used (discussed above).
 Communication between all worker nodes and the master node causes large communication slowdowns any time multiple processors are used.
 However, all cases still show improvement over the serial case.
 The overheads of both the OpenMP code and the MPI code compound to make the speedups modest.
 Those overheads are described in the previous examples.